-The goal of AidData researchers was to to test whether MBDC methods can be a viable way to accurately gather and standardize project-level development finance information, specifically regarding bilateral and multilateral agencies that are unwilling or unable to disclose their data.
-We concluded-after sixteen months of developing, testing, and fine-tuning a pilot methodology-that MBDC methods can indeed be a valuable tool for gathering and standardizing project-level development finance information.
-However, as we detail below, MBDC is inherently imperfect for several reasons, and is most effective as a research tool when a) the data are made widely accessible to users with the necessary knowledge to who can identify errors and b) leverage complementary qualitative data collection methods (such as incountry fieldwork and outreach with personnel involved with specific projects) to prevent overreliance on media reports.
+The goal of AidData's initial "Chinese Development Finance to Africa" pilot was to test whether open source data collection methods constitute a viable way to accurately gather and standardize project-level development finance information from bilateral and multilateral agencies that are unwilling or unable to disclose their data.
+We concluded-after sixteen months of developing, testing, and fine-tuning a pilot methodology-that such methods are indeed a valuable tool for gathering and standardizing project-level development finance information.
+However, as we explain below, such methods are inherently imperfect, and are most effective as a research tool when (a) the data are made widely accessible to users with the necessary knowledge who can identify errors; (b) complementary qualitative data collection methods (such as in-country fieldwork, outreach to personnel involved with specific projects) are undertaken to prevent overreliance on media reports; and (c) information from media reports are cross-checked and supplemented by data from official sources, NGO reports, and scholarly articles.